PatrickMcGrath29/thegoodland/content/posts/2024-02-10-motives-in-looking-unto-jesus.md

 ---
 uuid: v-ebgkpyy1
-title: Motives in Looking Unto Jesus
+title: A Call to Looking Unto Jesus
 author: Isaac Ambrose
 summary: Come, let the proud man boast in his honor, and the mighty man is his valor, and the rich man in his wealth, but let the Christian pronounce himself